Kevin Lankinen

-Kevin Lankinen (born 28 April 1995) is a Finnish professional ice hockey goaltender for the Vancouver Canucks of the National Hockey League (NHL).
+Kevin Lankinen (born 28 April 1995) is a Finnish professional ice hockey player who is a goaltender for the Vancouver Canucks of the National Hockey League (NHL).
 He has previously played for the Chicago Blackhawks and Nashville Predators.

 Playing career

 Liiga

 Lankinen has played primarily for HIFK of the Liiga from 2014 to 2018.
 He also played one match for Jokerit and two for KooKoo, and 10 for Kiekko-Vantaa of Mestis.

 In 2014, Lankinen signed a three-year contract with HIFK.
 In the 2015 playoffs, he participated in the longest game in Liiga's history, lasting 134 minutes and 14 seconds.
 His team won 2–1 and advanced to the quarterfinals.

 In the summer of 2015, Lankinen participated in the New York Islanders development camp.

 During the 2015–16 season, Lankinen played alongside Ville Husso, playing 22 games in the regular season, as well as three in the playoffs as his team won silver medals.
 During the 2016–17 season, Lankinen was a secondary goaltender alongside the more experienced Niklas Bäckström, but due to Bäckström's injuries, he became the primary goaltender and played in 42 games, seven of which were shutouts, the most in the league that season.

 During the 2017–18 season, Lankinen was injured and unable to play for a large portion of the season.
 However, he made a successful comeback by playing 15 games in the regular season with four shutouts and a save percentage of 94.58 percent.
 His goals against average (GAA) was 1.33, the lowest in the league that season.
 During the playoffs, he played as the primary goaltender for 13 games with a save percentage of 93.56 percent, helping his team win bronze medals.
 He was in the running for the Urpo Ylönen trophy, which is awarded to the best goaltender of the season, alongside Veini Vehviläinen from Oulun Kärpät and Dominik Hrachovina from Tappara, but the award went to Vehviläinen.